Geelong Gallery: Building

 The current Geelong Gallery was officially opened in 1915, and was erected as a memorial to the late George M. Hitchcock.

 is located on the south side of Johnstone Park, between the Town Hall and the former fire station site, now occupied by the Geelong Library and Heritage Centre.
 The initial building consisted of a portico and vestibule facing the park, and the G. M. Hitchcock Gallery.

 The first additions to the Gallery occurred in 1928 when the Henry P. Douglas Gallery was opened, followed by the H.F.
 Richardson Gallery in 1937.
 The main entrance to the gallery was moved to Little Malop Street with the opening of the J.H.
 McPhillimy Gallery by then-Prime Minister Joseph Lyons in 1938.

 Further expansion followed in 1956 and 1971, with contemporary renovations taking place in 2001 and 2017.

 Governance

-Humphrey Clegg is Director of Geelong Gallery, starting in April 2025.
+Jason Smith was previous director of the gallery from 2016 until early 2025, when he took up directorship of the Art Gallery of South Australia in Adelaide.

-Jason Smith was the previous director of the gallery before he took up directorship of the Art Gallery of South Australia in Adelaide.
+Humphrey Clegg was appointed director from April 2025.